Trusted WordPress tutorials, when you need them most.

 Platforms like ShareASale, Impact, and Amazon offer a large number of products and businesses to promote.
 They also help businesses partner up with the best marketers, handle payouts, and prevent fraud.

 Another excellent alternative is Easy Affiliate.
-Similar to AffiliateWP, it runs on top of WordPress and allows you to manage and run your own affiliate program.
+Similar to AffiliateWP, it runs on top of WordPress and lets you manage and run your own affiliate program.
+Similar to AffiliateWP, this plugin will notify you about suspicious activity so you can investigate, then flag or reject before you pay out.

 2. Monitor Your Website Traffic